micromagnetics/magnum.fe/_sources/llg.txt

   \vec{H}_\text{eff} =
   - \frac{1}{\mu_0 M_\text{s}} \frac{\delta U(\vec{m})}{\delta \vec{m}}.

-For a detailed discussion on the LLG see [1]. magnum.fe implements different algorithms for the integration of the LLG.
+For a detailed discussion on the LLG see [Brown1963]_. magnum.fe implements different algorithms for the integration of the LLG.
 Note that some algorithms depend on a specific linear backend and/or additional packages.

-References:
-  [1] Brown Jr, W. F. Micromagnetics, 1963.
-Interscience, New York.

 :class:`LLGAlougesProject`
 ++++++++++++++++++++++++++